LandSinking/GlobalUrbanSubsidence/README.md

 The land subsidence velocities, InSAR coherence, the standard deviation of velocities, and geographic locations of reference points for all 465 cities in this study can be visualized at [GUS Portal](https://ee-pkurelab.projects.earthengine.app/view/gus).

 Analysis results from this repository have been submitted to ***Nature Cities*** and are currently under major revision.
-Once the paper published, all processed datasets will be publicly released via Figshare.
+Once the paper is published, all processed datasets will be publicly released via Figshare.
 Feedback and collaboration are welcome!